Varāhamihira: Early life

 Much of the undisputed information about the life of Varāhamihira comes from a stanza in his Brhaj-jataka.
-According to this stanza, he was a resident of Avanti, was a son of Aditya-dasa, and studied at Kapitthaka through the boon of the sun god.
+According to this stanza, he was a resident of Avanti, was a son of Aditya-dasa, studied at Kapitthaka, and was favoured through the boon of the sun god.

 Ancestry

 Varāhamihira's father Aditya-dasa likely trained him in jyotisha (Indian astrology and astronomy), as suggested by the Brhaj-jataka stanza and the opening stanza of Pancha-siddhantika.

 Varāhamihira's commentator Utpala calls him "Magadha-dvija".
 According to one interpretation, this means that Varāhamihira was Brahmana (dvija), whose ancestors belonged to the Magadha region.

 According to another theory, the word "Magadha" in this context refers to the sun-worshipping Maga cult that Varāhamihira was a part of.
 In his Brhat-samhita, Varāhamihira mentions that the Magas were the only people suitable for consecrating an image of the Sun god.
 The Magas, as they came to be known in India, originated from the Magi priests of the Achaemenid Empire.
 Historian Ajay Mitra Shastri cites a Bhavishya Purana passage according to which the term "Magadha" is a synonym of "Maga" and refers to "those who contemplate on the Maga".
 According to Shastri, Utpala has used the word "Magadha" to denote the Magas, who had been accepted as Shaka-dvipi (Maga) Brahmins in the Indian society.

 Shastri theorizes that "Varaha-mihira" may be a Sanskritized form of the Iranian name "Varaza-Mihr", and may refer to a legend mentioned in the Mihr Yasht of the Avesta.
 According to this legend, the god Verethraghna, in the form of a boar (varaza), precedes Mihr in his march.
 Shastri notes that the 5th century Sassanian monarch Bahram V bore the name Mihrvaraza, which is quite similar to Varahamihra.
 Academic J.E.
 Sanjana suggests that Varāhamihira was descended from an Iranian Magi priest.
+However, A. N. Upadhye argued that native Sanskrit sound changes and anaptyxis could be a phonetic derivation, directly from the Vedic word "Mitrá".

 Some scholars, such as M.T.
 Patwardhan and A.N.
 Upadhye, have identified Varāhamihira with Bazurjmehr, mentioned in Firishta's writings as a minister of the Sasanian king Khusraw Nushirwan (r.
 531-578).
 However, A.M.
 Shastri dismisses this theory as unconvincing.

 There are several historically inaccurate legends about the ancestry of Varāhamihira: